top of page

 Why It’s a Game-Changer for SMBs

-Time is precious for small and medium businesses.
-Power Automate enables you to develop workflows—called “flows”—that remove manual steps and speed processes up, all without hiring programmers or buying extra software.
+Time is valuable for small and medium businesses.
+With Power Automate, you can create workflows, called “flows,” that remove manual steps and make your processes faster.
+There’s no need to hire programmers or buy extra software.

-It also offers hundreds of ready-made templates and connectors.
-Want to save email attachments directly to OneDrive?
-Simple.
-Need a Teams notification when a SharePoint file updates?
-No problem.
-Need a manager to approve leave requests by email?
-Just select a template and tweak it.
+Power Automate also offers hundreds of ready-made templates and connectors.
+For example, you can save email attachments to OneDrive, get a Teams alert when a SharePoint file changes, or let a manager approve leave requests by email.
+Simply choose a template and adjust it for your needs.

 Real-Life Applications That Simplify Work